AmaiKinono/puni/README.md

 For now, you can use these for auto pairing:

-- `electric-pair-mode`: It's a built-in minor mode that automatically close your opening brackets.
+- `electric-pair-mode`: It's a built-in minor mode that automatically closes your opening brackets.
 Its default behavior is carefully designed to keep brackets balanced when you insert things.
 I use this package daily, and I love it.